-- 1) Open the barbecue lid (A). - Check that all burner control knobs are in the off O position.
+- 1) Open the grill lid (A). - Check that all burner control knobs are in the off O position.
 Check by pushing in and turning knobs clockwise (B).
 Note: It is important that all burner control knobs are - in the off O position before turning on the LPG cylinder.
-3) Turn gas supply on by turning cylinder valve anti-clockwise or by moving regulator lever to the on position depending on your regulator/cylinder - connection.
-4) Begin with the burner furthest to the left, burner 1.
-Push the burner control knob in and turn it anticlockwise to the start/high Ø position (C).
-IMPORTANT: Always ignite burner 1 first.
-The other burner(s) ignite from burner 1. - 5) Push and hold the electronic ignition button (D).
-You will hear it ticking. - 6) Check that burner 1 is lit by looking through the cooking grates and through the FLAVORIZER BARS. - If the burner does not ignite, turn the burner control knob to the off O position and wait five minutes to allow the gas to clear before attempting to light the burner again. - When burner 1 ignites, you can turn on burner 2 (and burner 3).
+3) Turn gas supply on by turning cylinder valve anti-clockwise or by moving regulator lever to the on position depending on your regulator/cylinder connection. - Push and hold the electronic ignition button (D).
+You will hear it ticking. - Check that the burner is lit by looking through the cooking grates and through the half-circle cutout in the FLAVORIZER BARS. - If the burner does not ignite, turn burner control knob to the off O position and wait five minutes to allow the gas to clear before attempting to light the burner again. - 8) If the burner ignites, repeat steps 4 through 6 to light the remaining burners.

 Should the burners fail to ignite using the electronic ignition, refer to the TROUBLESHOOTING section.
-There you will find instructions on igniting the barbecue with a match to help determine the exact problem.
+There you will find instructions on igniting the grill with a match to help determine the exact problem.